andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 * Dormitory, when Quistis presents herself as the CC King.

 `044-sea`:
-* Balamb harbor, including the screen outside the hotel.
+* Balamb harbor, including the field outside the hotel.
 * Balamb Garden Quad, when it's sailing the sea.
-* Fishermans Horizon, last screen of the dock, where there's the kid and the shopkeeper.
+* Fishermans Horizon, last field of the dock, where there's the kid and the shopkeeper.
 * Fishermans Horizon, residential area's plaza, when the mayor attempts to reason with the Galbadian soldier.
 * Fishermans Horizon, residential area's plaza, after the other team came back, and Rinoa talks to Squall privately.
 * Fishermans Horizon, residential area outside the shop/hotel, when finishing the old fisherman side-quest.
+* White SeeDs ship, in Centra, all fields, except during the flashbacks when the White SeeD Leader is explaining where Ellone is.

 `074-train`:
 * Inside any train when it's moving, except the Forest Owls' one.
 And **not** in any part of the kidnapping mission.